galkahana/hummus-services-redux/README.md

 - `JWT_KEY` - secret to use for creating the jwt tokens.
 - `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` - aws tokens with permissions to upload and download and list a target bucket which will contain all the generated files.
 - Optionally define `AWS_BUCKET` as the target bucket name (by default it's `hummus-services`) and `AWS_REGION` which is the account region (by default it's `us-west-2`)

+This should suffice for minimal running with jobs generation and downloads.

+There are also additional variables required for specific functionality.

+- For signup, you'll want the following
     - Signup functionality requires google recaptcha setup. use `RECAPTCHA_KEY` and `RECAPTCHA_SECRET` to provide the recaptcha credentials
     - Also for signup there's some email setup:
         - `SENDGRID_API_KEY` - is the sendgrid api key to allow sending keys
         - `ADMIN_EMAIL` and `JOIN_EMAIL` are from emails used by the service to send email to the service join email, and the service join email to the signed up user, telling that a user joined, and welcoming them, respectively.
 In the email to the user `SUPPORT_EMAIL` is used for letting the user know who to send email to for questions. `SERVICE_URL` is used as the root url of the service for providing urls in the email, to let user know where to got to to sign in to the site, and to read the online documentation.

-Note that if you don't run signup process, you don't need all the signup related stuff.

-# Running dev service
+## Running dev service

 To run the service for dev purposes use `npm run dev`.
 You can also use the VSCode debug functionality. _watching_ is provided.